bgachara/notes/databases.md

         - do not have to manage shread memory.
         - thread per worker does not mean that DBMS supports intra-query parallelism
     - Inter vs Intra Query Parallelism
+      - Inter:
-      - Inter: Execute multiple disparate queries simultaneously
+        - Execute multiple disparate queries simultaneously
         - increases throughput and reduces latency
         - if read-ony then this requires almost no explicit co-ord between queries.
         - hard if updating tables.
+        - OLAP queries have parallelizable and non-parallelizable phases, goal is to keep all cores active.
+      - Intra:
-      - Intra: Execute the operations of a single query in parallel
+        - Execute the operations of a single query in parallel
         - improve the performance of a single query by executing its operators in parallel.
         - there are parallel versions of every operator.
         - decreases latency for long-running queries esp for OLAP queries.